 Notes: "MCA" is a merchant cash advance.
-See Appendix for definitions of SBCS time references.
+See Appendix for time period definitions used in the SBCS.

-Applications by type of loan, line of credit, or MCA product, prior 12 months (% of applicants)
+Application rate by type of loan, line of credit, or MCA, prior 12 months (% of loan, line of credit, and cash advance applicants)

-Notes: Respondents could select multiple options.
-Select response options shown.
-See Appendix for definitions of SBCS time references.
+Notes: "SBA" refers to the Small Business Administration.
+Respondents could select multiple options.
+Most common responses shown.
+See Appendix for time period definitions used in the SBCS.